Reinforcement Learning Policy Recommendation for Interbank Network Stability: Model

 \section{Model}

-In this section we describe the formation and evolution of credit relationships between financial institutions.
-Due to unexpected deposit movements, banks face liquidity surpluses or shortages which induce them to enter the interbank market as lenders or borrowers.
-Each bank own its preferential credit channels and the set of all relationships among institutions defines the interbank network where banks try to fulfill their liquidity needs establishing bilateral lending agreements.
-Within the market, banks signal their credit conditions through an attractiveness measure.
-We model the bank fitness as a combination of a policy recommendation and private information.
+This section describes the formation and evolution of credit relationships between financial institutions.
+Due to unexpected future movements of deposits, banks enter into preferential lending agreements to have a potential credit channel when needed.
+These lending agreements are fast lanes created before use, and their set defines a {\it potential interbank network}.
+Banks report their credit conditions to their customers through an attractiveness measure to build their preferential lending agreements.
+We model bank fitness as combining a policy recommendation and private information.
 The first ingredient is a signal obtained via a reinforcement learning mechanism, through which the regulator directs banks to choose the best strategy given the underlying environmental conditions.
 In particular, the regulator recommends the weight to assign to high liquidity supply rather than to low interest rates, thus directing the competition.
 The second ingredient is a private signal, based on the bank's capital structure, consisting of the actual interest rate and credit provision offered.
-Credit relationships, then, might change over time via a preferential attachment evolving procedure that depends on bank fitnesses.
+Potential credit relationships might change over time via a preferential attachment evolving procedure that depends on bank fitness.
+As the deposit shock materializes, financial institutions face liquidity surpluses or shortages, which induce them to exploit their preferential lending agreements and enter the interbank market as lenders or borrowers.
+At this point, the previously potential network becomes an {\it active credit network}.
+Only the potential links of the banks facing a liquidity shortage are activated and correspond to a very sparse network.